LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 :ref:`ark_brusselator1D`, but instead of using the SUNMATRIX_BAND banded matrix module and SUNLINSOL_BAND linear solver module, it uses the SUNMATRIX_SPARSE sparse matrix module with the SUNLINSOL_KLU linear solver module.
-These are still provided to ARKODE using the ARKDLS direct linear solver interface, and again a routine is provided to supply a compressed-sparse-column version of the Jacobian matrix.
+A routine is provided to supply a compressed-sparse-column version of the Jacobian matrix.
 Additionally, the solution is only output 10 times instead of 100.